London

 - For other places with the same name, see London (disambiguation).

 Noisy, vibrant and truly multicultural, London is a megalopolis of people, ideas and frenetic energy.
-The capital and largest city of the United Kingdom sits on the River Thames in South-East England, Greater London has a population of a little over 9 million.
+The capital and largest city of the United Kingdom sits on the River Thames in South-East England.
+Greater London has a population of a little over 9 million.
 Considered one of the world's leading "global cities", London remains an international capital of culture, music, education, fashion, politics, finance and trade.
-For the visitor, there is a seemingly endless choice of historical sites, shopping, museums, food experiences, art galleries, nightlife, and activities.
+For the visitor, there is a seemingly endless choice of historical sites, shopping, museums, food, art galleries, nightlife, and activities.

 Districts